-I’m sitting here at a coffee shop and just checked the stats on my iPhone app and saw that it has crossed 50,000 downloads.
+I’m sitting here at a coffee shop and just checked the stats on my iPhone app and saw that it has crossed 50,000 downloads (update: now over 117,000 downloads).
 Woot!
 I know some apps get that in a day but I’m pretty excited I was able to hit that number at all.

 After I had the app built and pushed it live, I wasn’t really sure what to do next.
 I was thinking well, I’ve got this thing now, but how do I get people to use it?

 It is a little side project for me so I didn’t want to spend a ton of time on marketing and definitely didn’t want to spend much money on it.

 There are 100+ things you can do for app marketing but the vast majority will be a total waste of time (app review blogs) while a few key things will bring in most of your results.

 I wanted to share with you the marketing strategies I’ve used to get it to 50,000 downloads..

 1. Forums: I had the app built because I noticed a lot of people on forums were looking for a way to see the date and time their iPhone photos were taken.
 Here’s what I mean.